AdityaRawEngg/UserRegistration/README.md

   * Number of Courses user wants to apply
   * Batch in which he wants to join

+# Live Demo:
-Demo of The Project https://adityarawengg.github.io/UserRegistration/
+For Demo of The Project https://adityarawengg.github.io/UserRegistration/